East Coast 275kV Upgrade

 The main advantage of a two-stage approach is this allows for earlier delivery of increased capacity on the network in this region.
 This will also help resolve the issue of overloading and congestion on the transmission network.

-The East Coast steel lattice towers and the overhead lines (OHLs) which they support are currently operating at 275kV.
-The projected growth in generation capacity within the SSEN Transmission area gives rise to increased north to south power transfer requirements and therefore the OHLs are required to transfer more power.
-As a result the conductors will operate at an elevated temperature.
-The elevated temperature can cause the conductors to sag.
+The east coast steel lattice towers and the overhead lines which they support are currently operating at 275kV.
+The projected growth in generation capacity within our area gives rise to increased north to south power transfer requirements and therefore the overhead lines are required to transfer more power.
+As a result, the conductors will operate at an elevated temperature, which can cause the conductors to sag.
 As a responsible operator we have modelled the future sag and under this project will undertake works to ensure the conductors remain within a safe clearance height.

-As part of its statutory and transmission licence obligations, SSEN Transmission has a number of duties including:
+As part of our statutory and transmission licence obligations, we have a number of duties including:

-SSEN Transmission has a licence obligation to invest in its existing assets to maintain network health and condition.
-SSEN Transmission also has a statutory duty under the Electricity Safety, Quality and Continuity Regulations 2002 to ensure that the electricity transmission network is fit for purpose.
+We have a licence obligation to invest in our existing assets to maintain network health and condition.
+We also have a statutory duty under the Electricity Safety, Quality and Continuity Regulations 2002 to ensure that the electricity transmission network is fit for purpose.

 Throughout the life of our projects, we aim to work positively with local communities and keep people informed about what we are doing.
 This is particularly important when we are developing a proposal and we want to understand what local people think about our plans.

 We endeavour to take the time to discuss proposals with local community councils, encourage engagement from the wider community and listen to the feedback we receive.